flutter/website/src/perf/shader.md

 {% include docs/performance.md %}

 If the animations on your mobile app appear to be janky, but only on the first run, this is likely due to shader compilation.
+Flutter's long term solution to shader compilation jank is [Impeller][], which is in early developer preview
+(behind a flag) on the
+master channel for iOS.
+(It's not yet available on Android.)
-Flutter's long term solution to shader compilation jank is [Impeller][], which is in developer preview on the master channel for iOS.
-Before continuing with the instructions below, please try Impeller on iOS, and let us know in a GitHub issue if it doesn't address your issue.
+Before continuing with the instructions below, please try Impeller on iOS, and let us know in a [GitHub issue][] if it doesn't address your issue.
 Impeller on Android is being actively developed, but is not yet in developer preview.

+[Impeller]: {{site.repo.flutter}}/wiki/Impeller
+[GitHub issue]: {{site.github}}/orgs/flutter/projects/21

 While we work on making Impeller production ready, you can mitigate shader compilation jank by bundling precompiled shaders with an iOS app.
 Unfortunately, this approach doesn't work well on Android due to precompiled shaders being device or GPU-specific.
 The Android hardware ecosystem is large enough that the GPU-specific precompiled shaders bundled with an application will work on only a small subset of devices, and will likely make jank worse on the other devices, or even create rendering errors.

 Also, please note that we aren't planning to make improvements to the developer experience for creating precompiled shaders described below.
 Instead, we are focusing our energies on the more robust solution to this problem that Impeller offers.

 ## What is shader compilation jank?